Ichoran/kse3/README.md

 the reader knows what they mean.
 Only rarely-used or discouraged method names should be long.
 If you want to know what 'py' does (the first time), read the documentation or the source code!
-However, it is important to avoid method names that are so terse as to be easily confused.
+However, it is important to avoid method names that are so terse as to be easily confused (see: readability first).

 3. Assume infix.
 Even if it's not marked, assume anything could be used infix if it might possibly read more clearly.
 That is: infix notation is